scipion-em/docs/_sources/docs/scipion-modes/scipion-configuration.rst.txt

     cmd += "python -m scipion --config  <scipion.conf PATH> %s" % " ".join(sys.argv[1:])
     (...)

-To fix the config from the console
+To force the config from the console

 ::